StewartLynch/CTPicker/README.md

 ##### Step 2- ViewController Delegates

-The ViewControllers containing your UITextFields must conform to **UITextFieldDelegate** and to **CTPickerDelegate**
+The ViewControllers containing your UITextFields must conform to `UITextFieldDelegate` and to `CTPickerDelegate`

-The conformance to CTPickerDelegate will require the addition of the **setTextField** delegate function.
-More about this below.
+The conformance to CTPickerDelegate will require the addition of the `setTextField` delegate function.
+See step 6 below.

 ```swift
     func setField(value: String, type:CTPickerType, selectedTextField: UITextField, new: Bool) {